 For a ring $R$, Storrer \cite{Storrer} introduced the notion of atoms in the category $\Mod R$ of right $R$-modules, which are equivalence classes of monoform modules.
-In the case where $R$ is a right noetherian ring, it is known that atoms bijectively correspond to isomorphism classes of indecomposable injective modules.
-If $R$ is a commutative ring (which is not necessarily noetherian), atoms in $\Mod R$ bijectively correspond to prime ideals of $R$.
+In the case where $R$ is a right noetherian ring, it is known that the atoms bijectively correspond to the isomorphism classes of indecomposable injective modules.
+If $R$ is a commutative ring (which is not necessarily noetherian), the atoms in $\Mod R$ bijectively correspond to the prime ideals of $R$.
 In \cite{Kanda}, we investigated atoms in arbitrary abelian categories, especially noetherian abelian categories and locally noetherian Grothendieck categories, and gave classifications of Serre subcategories and localizing subcategories, respectively.

-In the case of locally noetherian Grothendieck category $\mcA$, atoms are also bijectively correspond to isomorphism classes of simple objects in the spectral category of $\mcA$, which was introduced by Gabriel-Oberst \cite{GabrielOberst}.
-In this paper, we regard a notion in \cite{GabrielOberst} as a morphism space between atoms and objects (Definition \ref{Def:morspace}), and by deriving them, define extension groups between atoms and objects (Definition \ref{Def:extgroup}).
+In the case of locally noetherian Grothendieck category $\mcA$, the atoms also bijectively correspond to the isomorphism classes of simple objects in the spectral category of $\mcA$, which was introduced by Gabriel and Oberst \cite{GabrielOberst}.
+In this paper, we regard a notion in \cite{GabrielOberst} as morphism spaces between atoms and objects (Definition \ref{Def:morspace}), and by deriving them, define extension groups between atoms and objects (Definition \ref{Def:extgroup}).
 Then we obtain the following description of Bass numbers (Definition \ref{Def:Bassnumber}) for $\mcA$.

-\begin{MThm}[Theorem \ref{Thm:Bassext}] Let $\mcA$ be a locally noetherian Grothendieck category, $\alpha$ be an atom in $\mcA$, $M$ be an object in $\mcA$, and $i$ be a nonnegative integer.
+\begin{MThm}[Theorem \ref{Thm:Bassext}] Let $\mcA$ be a locally noetherian Grothendieck category, $\alpha$ an atom in $\mcA$, $M$ an object in $\mcA$, and $i$ a nonnegative integer.
 Then we have the equation

 where $\mu_{i}(\alpha,M)$ is the $i$-th Bass number of $M$ with respect to $\alpha$, and $k(\alpha)$ is the residue (skew) field of $\alpha$. \end{MThm}